 Hopefully, your Christmas holidays were magical and this new year has already proven that it will be a year of satisfaction, good health, happiness, peace, and success!
 Speaking of success, are you ready for graduation?
 But have you done everything you need to do in preparation for graduation?
 Have you completed at least ONE college application?
 Have you and your parents completed the FAFSA?
-It opened December 31st.
-(Please click the link for more information - https://fsapartners.ed.gov/knowledge-center/ library/electronic-announcements/2023-12-15/2024-25-fafsa-soft- launch-details-and-timelines) Have you used one of your college
+It opened December 1st.
+(Please click the following link for more information: https://studentaid.gov/h/apply-for-aid/fafsa) Have you used one of your college visit days to tour a college that you may be interested in attending in the fall?
+Have you completed housing applications and applied for scholarships?
+Are you registered for the next available ACT Test?
+Have you worked hard to pull up low grades?
+Hopefully, the answer was YES to all of those questions.